 As with other insurance plans, Medicare Part B requires the insured individual to pay a monthly premium.
 And if you’re a retiree receiving Social Security benefits, that premium is typically deducted directly from your benefits check before it winds up in your bank account.

 However, just like the general cost of living, Medicare Part B premiums tend to increase over time.
-Next year, premiums are expected to go up by about 6%, which would lessen the impact of a potential 3% COLA increase.
+This year's premiums are going up by 5.9%, which would lessen the impact of a potential 2.5% COLA increase.

 Along with the projected Social Security COLA increase and Medicare Part B premium increase, many retirees should expect to see changes to the amount of money they spend on prescriptions — hopefully, a change entirely for the better.